flussplan/docker-telemac/README.md

 The TELEMAC-MASCARET solver suite is a high-performance Fortran based application for a range of free-surface flow problems.

+This software is a very powerful toolkit for numeric simulation that can be slightly cumbersome to install depending on the host operating system.
+The runtime might also need some tweaks to the configuration provided in the upstream repository to reflect Fortran compiler version and library locations.

-This image provides a Debian-based precompiled packaging of the latest TELEMAC-MASCARET suite for immediate usage.
+There this image provides a Debian-based precompiled packaging of the latest TELEMAC-MASCARET suite for immediate usage.
+This alleviates the burden to setup TELEMAC-MASCARET and only requires a Docker installation on the workstation to run simulations.

-It includes Open MPI support for multi-CPU/multi-core parallelization.
+It is built with Open MPI support for immediate multi-CPU/multi-core parallelization.
+Therefor it is also well prepared for HPC cluster operations with some additional tweaking and an orchestration software like Kubernetes to spread the container over a group of nodes.

 The image is hosted as public [Dockerhub Repository](https://hub.docker.com/repository/docker/flussplan/telemac) and sources can be found on the [flussplan Github](https://github.com/flussplan/docker-telemac).